Sheila Kennelly

-Sheila Kennelly (born 28 December 1936) also credited as Sheila Kenneally, is a British-born Australian retired actress of theatre and music hall, television and film, with a career spanning over 50 years.
-From the late 1950s onwards, her early career was based exclusively in theatre and she didn't start her screen career until the late 1960s becoming well known for her roles in TV soap operas, serials, sitcoms and mini-series.
+Sheila Kennelly (28 December 1937 – 14 September 2026), also credited as Sheila Kenneally, was an Australian actress of theatre and music hall, television and film, with a career spanning over 50 years.
+From the late 1950s onwards, her early career was based exclusively in theatre and she did not start her screen career until the late 1960s becoming known for her roles in TV soap operas, serials, sitcoms and mini-series.